myrmlbst/myrmlbst/README.md

 - 🌐 Databases and APIs: MongoDB, RestAPI

 ### 🤖 Artificial Intelligence:
-- Python, NumPy, TensorFlow
+- 🐍 Python, NumPy, TensorFlow
-> Currently learning more frameworks for AI and machine learning
+- 📄 Currently learning more frameworks for AI and machine learning

+> Some additional technologies I've delved in on the side: C++, C#, .NET, MySQL, Swift